Skip to content

 11F ← AComplement

-In the same manner, when S1S0=11, I3, input will be at output of multiplexer.
+In the same manner, when S1S0=11, I3, the input will be at the output of the multiplexer.
 Hence Fi=A (complement of A).

 Logic Circuit Application

-The logic micro operations are executed on the individual bits of the data stored in register.
+The logic micro operations are executed on the individual bits of the data stored in the register.
 The logic micro operations are rarely used in scientific computations, but they are useful for bit manipulation of binary data and for making logical decisions.
-It means, logic micro operations can be used to change bit values, delete a group of bits or insert new bit values into a register.
+It means that logic micro operations can be used to change bit values, delete a group of bits, or insert new bit values into a register.
 Therefore, a logic circuit can be used for the following operations.

 1. Selective Set